daos-stack/daos/src/client/java/README.md

 * daos-java Jars

 There are two choices when put daos-java jar, depending on your application.<br/>
-1, daos-java-\<version\>.jar, if your app has protobuf 3 in your classpath.<br/>
+1, `daos-java-<version>.jar`, if your app has protobuf 3 in your classpath.<br/>
-2, daos-java-\<version\>-protobuf3-netty4-shaded.jar, if your app don't have protobuf3 or netty4 or different versions
+2, `daos-java-<version>-protobuf3-netty4-shaded.jar`, if your app don't have protobuf3 or netty4 or different versions
 in your classpath.<br/>

 * core-site-daos-ref.xml